 These are functions typically used by an administrator and require a level 2 passcode.
-When an administrator is logged in, the lock on the toolbar will be green, a.
-To change the level 2 passcode or the web level 2 passcode, click on the "Level 2 Code" value (range is -32768 to 32767) or the "Web Level 2 Code" value (range is -32768 to 32767) or the "Web Level 2 Code" value (range is 0 to 9999) and an input box will be displayed where the user can select a new value.
+When an administrator is logged in, the lock on the toolbar will be green, .
+To change the level 2 passcode or the web level 2 passcode, click on the "Level 2 Code" value (range is -32768 to 32767) or the "Web Level 2 Code" value (range is 0 to 9999) and an input box will be displayed where the user can select a new value.